sawyerit/drone/README.md

 The bi data discovery page details a large portion of the API calls either completed, in progress, or planned for accessing and contributing to DRONE data.
 - http://bizintel-ws.intranet.gdg/bidata/home/discovery

-DRONE Social Media gathers tweets about Go Daddy, Go Daddy Facebook page likes and demographics, YouTube video views and likes, as well as Crunchbase small biz statistics.
+DRONE Social Media gathers tweets about [company] Facebook page likes and demographics, YouTube video views and likes, as well as Crunchbase small biz statistics.

 DRONE Crawler source domain data includes an Inactive/Active status, Domain Name, Domain ID, Shopper ID, and Private Label ID and is refreshed daily from the Domains databases.